How To Become A Performing Arts Teacher

 Here is a real life experience of a Drama teacher Becky Segalini who after leaving her part time Drama school Blag Youth Theatre in Rickmansworth landed a first class job in a secondary school in Hertfordshire, she also outlines other routes open to you.

-‘My passion for acting began in my early teens, when I joined Blag Youth Theatre.
+‘My passion for acting began in my early teens, when I joined my local acting classes at Blag Youth Theatre.
 There I was able to expand my knowledge and experiment with improvisation and scripted pieces.
 It also gave me performance opportunities which confirmed my passion for the arts.

 I left school with 3 A-levels (Theatre studies, Music and English Lit.) in 1998.
 I went on to do a three year degree in Drama and Theatre Studies and graduated in 2001.
 During the following 3 years I worked with a variety of different aged children running outdoor adventure activities.
 I then made the decision to become a secondary school teacher and to go back to university; so in 2004 I started a PGCE in drama at Chester University.
 This course took a year and was very hands-on with two teaching placements in different schools.